 In 1796 a new nave was built and only the sanctuary remained in its original Gothic style.
 From its arched ceiling, the arches run to guardrails adorned with ornamental works, on which the bas-reliefs we can see a human head, the moon, and the sun.
 Once one of its Gothic windows was left intact, the others were walled up from above.
 An engraving shows us Agnus Dei, it was carved on the middle capstone.
 The Gothic wall shrine is very beautiful.

 A new sacristy is built at the beginning of the 20th century when the Gothic door frame of the old sacristy was walled in.
 It was brought to the surface during the 1958 renovation.
 The triumphal arch is semicircular.
-The medieval relics of the church include a chalice from 1540, another chalice from the 1570s, a Gothic sanctuary contemporaneous with the sanctuary.
+The medieval relics of the church include a chalice from 1540, another chalice from the 1570s, and a Gothic sanctuary contemporaneous with the sanctuary.
 The inscription on the back door is from a later period: „Ecce panis vitae 1653.”
 The Gothic baptismal basin is also from the age of the sanctuary.

-The church is surrounded by the highest 7-meter castle wall of Csík district, with a covered parapet and loopholes.
+The church is surrounded by the highest 7-meter castle wall of the Csík district, with a covered parapet and loopholes.
 The tower rises from its eastern bastion, which was raised by two floors at the expense of Bishop Mártonffy György, a native of the village.
 The third floor of the tower has walled arched windows.
 During the demolition of the nave, interesting old objects (copper cups, copper knives, etc.) were found and put in the museum in Vienna.
 A special find was the human skeleton, which was walled up in a standing position with a pair of horseshoes in its hands.

 The villagers have remained on the Roman Catholic faith, except for a small detour in the 16th century: a Protestant preacher called Kelemen came into the village during the reign of Prince Székely Mózes.
 However, Kelemen could stay only for a short time because the locals chased him away and pulled down the houses of those whom he had converted.